cockroachdb/docs/v21.2/kubernetes-performance.md

 ### Local disks

-Up to this point, we have been assuming that you will be using auto-provisioned remotely attached disks.
-However, using local disks typically provides better performance than remotely attached disks, such as SSD Instance Store Volumes instead of EBS Volumes on AWS or Local SSDs instead of Persistent Disks on GCE.
-As of Kubernetes v1.14, [`local` volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local) can be used.
+Up to this point, we have assumed the use of auto-provisioned, remotely attached disks.
+However, local disks typically provide better performance than remotely attached disks.
+For example, SSD Instance Store Volumes outperform EBS Volumes on AWS, and Local SSDs outperform Persistent Disks on GCE.
+As of v1.14, Kubernetes supports [`local` volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local).

 Note that when running with local disks, there is a greater chance of experiencing a disk failure than when using the cloud providers' network-attached disks that are often replicated underneath the covers.
 Consequently, you may want to [configure replication zones](configure-replication-zones.html) to increase the replication factor of your data to 5 from its default of 3 when using local disks.